This post may contain affiliate links. Please read our disclosure policy.

 - You can also add some into your favorite nut butter recipe for additional nutrients.
 Here is a guide to nut & seed butter recipes.

 - As an omega sprinkle – I love to sprinkle my protein blend on a whole variety of dishes, to up the nutritional value, and the same goes for flaxseed meal – sprinkle over bagels, salads, soups, vegetables, or even over dips like this hummus or Muhammara dip.
-You can also sprinkle them over ice-cream if you dare.
+You can also sprinkle them over ice cream if you dare.

 - As a breadcrumb alternative, both as a coating as well as a binding agent.
-For example, with veggie burgers or dishes like these Healthy Mushroom & Lentil Vegan Meatballs.
+For example, with veggie burgers or dishes like these Mushroom & Lentil Vegan Meatballs.

 It is also an ideal ingredient for baking